Trendix (TRDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Trendix Historical Price

-According to the latest data gathered on Trendix live price page, the current price of Trendix is 0.01529998USD.
-The circulating supply of Trendix(TRDX) is 100.00M TRDX , giving it a market capitalization of $1.53M.
+According to the latest data gathered on Trendix live price page, the current price of Trendix is 0.01320393USD.
+The circulating supply of Trendix(TRDX) is 100.00M TRDX , giving it a market capitalization of $1.32M.

 How Does Trendix (TRDX) Price Prediction Module Work?